Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Introduction

 \subsection{This paper}

-In this paper, I proceed in a different way than existing methods.
-Instead of adopting the standard Bayesian approach to fit photometry and spectra, I present an extension of a least-squares full-spectrum fitting method to simultaneously fit photometry.
-I do this using my \ppxf\ code.
-A key difference of this approach is that it can be a few orders of magnitude faster than Bayesian methods.
-The method appears complementary to existing ones as the extra speed allows for extra flexibility in the treatment of the stellar population, as shown later.
+In this paper, I proceed differently than most existing methods.
+Instead of adopting the standard Bayesian approach to fit photometry and spectra, I present an extension of my \ppxf\ least-squares full-spectrum fitting method to simultaneously fit photometry.
+A key difference in this approach is that it can be a few orders of magnitude faster than Bayesian methods.
+Apart from algorithmic differences, my \ppxf\ approach to fitting photometry with spectra is analogue to the extension of the \textsc{starlight} least-squares full-spectrum fitting method \citep{LopezFernandez2016,Werle2019}.
+Lest-squares methods appear complementary to existing ones as the extra speed allows for extra flexibility in the treatment of the stellar population, as shown later.

-I illustrate the characteristics of the approach by fitting the VIMOS spectra and COSMOS photometry \citep{Muzzin2013,Weaver2022} to study the joint SFH - metallicity distributions and the stellar population scaling relations of about 3200 galaxies from the LEGA-C survey \citep{vanderWel2021} in the redshift range $z=0.6$ -- 1.
+I illustrate the characteristics of the approach by fitting the VIMOS spectra and COSMOS photometry \citep{Muzzin2013,Weaver2022} to study the joint SFH - metallicity distributions and the stellar population scaling relations of about 3200 galaxies from the LEGA-C survey \citep{vanderWel2021} in the redshift range $0.6<z<1$.

 Readers interested in the \ppxf\ techniques should keep reading how to measure velocities in \autoref{sec:velocity} and the \ppxf\ updates in \autoref{sec:updates}.
 While those only interested in the scientific results should skip the next two sections and go directly to the description of the data in \autoref{sec:data} and results in \autoref{sec:results}.
-In this work I adopt a standard cosmology with $H_0=70$ \kms Mpc$^{-1}$, $\Omega_m=0.3$ and $\Omega_\Lambda=0.7$.
+In this work, I adopt a standard cosmology with $H_0=70$ \kms Mpc$^{-1}$, $\Omega_m=0.3$ and $\Omega_\Lambda=0.7$.